MasoniteFramework/exceptionite/README.md

 This library is a way to easily interact with exception classes.
 You can easily pass in an exception into the `Handler` class (usage docs below) and you can get so much information from the exception in an elegant fashion.

-You can even render it into a beautiful HTML exception page.
+You can even render it into a beautiful HTML exception page!

 ## Setting up this repository for development